notmyjunie/NMJ709.github.io/content/blog/firstpost.md

 ---
 I have rewritten this site with the intent of making it compatible with md files for easier syntaxing.
 As of now, this site remains bare bones and not customised yet.

-This website was built with https://www.11ty.dev, a really simple static site generator.
+This website was built with [Eleventy](http://www.11ty.dev "Eleventy"), a really simple static site generator.